Can Automated Feedback Turn Students into Happy Prologians?

-Many systems have been proposed for automated feedback, debugging and repair of logic programming languages~\cite{le2011incom,DBLP:conf/iticse/MansouriGH98,DBLP:conf/issta/ThompsonS20,DBLP:conf/icst/BrancasMM25}.
-These tools face different challenges compared with other programming paradigms due to the declarative nature of the languages, lack of explicit control flow and issues like non-determinism, non-monotonic reasoning or non-termination~\cite{DBLP:conf/iticse/MansouriGH98}. \textsc{INCOM}~\cite{le2011incom} introduces a two-stage tutoring model where students first engage in task analysis progressing to the implementation of Prolog predicates.
+\paragraph{Automated Feedback for Logic Programming.} Many systems have been proposed for automated feedback, debugging, and repair of logic programming languages~\cite{le2011incom,DBLP:conf/iticse/MansouriGH98,DBLP:conf/issta/ThompsonS20,DBLP:conf/icst/BrancasMM25}.
+These tools face different challenges compared with other programming paradigms due to the declarative nature of the languages, lack of explicit control flow, and issues like non-determinism, non-monotonic reasoning, or non-termination~\cite{DBLP:conf/iticse/MansouriGH98}. \textsc{INCOM}~\cite{le2011incom} introduces a two-stage tutoring model in which students first engage in task analysis, then implement Prolog predicates.
 This structured approach assists learners in bridging the gap between problem specification and algorithm development.
 Meanwhile, \textsc{PRAM}~\cite{DBLP:conf/iticse/MansouriGH98} focuses on the automatic assessment of Prolog programs by incorporating both static and dynamic metrics to evaluate code style, complexity, and dynamic correctness, thereby reducing instructor workload and facilitating the shift from procedural to declarative thinking.
 Complementing these educational tools, \textsc{ProFL}~\cite{DBLP:conf/issta/ThompsonS20} applies fault localization techniques, particularly coverage-based and mutation-based approaches, to identify errors in Prolog programs effectively.
-Moreover, the \textsc{FormHe}~\cite{DBLP:conf/icst/BrancasMM25} system extends automated feedback to Answer Set Programming by combining traditional fault localization methods with modern strategies like \ac{LLM}-based fault localization and repair, and mutation-based program repair techniques.
+Moreover, the \textsc{FormHe}~\cite{DBLP:conf/icst/BrancasMM25} system extends automated feedback to Answer Set Programming by combining traditional fault localization methods with modern strategies such as \ac{LLM}-based fault localization and repair and mutation-based program repair techniques.

 One common element of earlier works on automated logic programming feedback is the use of structured, rule-based feedback, which can force students to solve problems in a certain way.
-Meanwhile, more recent approaches follow a testing-based fault localization method which helps students find problems in their programs instead of guiding them in a particular direction.
+Meanwhile, more recent approaches follow a test-based fault localization method, which helps students identify problems in their programs rather than guiding them in a particular direction.
 However, these newer tools lack comprehensive user studies to evaluate their performance.
 Our work addresses this research gap by directly engaging with the target audience of the tool -- the students -- and prioritizing their needs.